redis/redis-doc/commands/select.md

+@description

 Select the DB with having the specified zero-based numeric index.
-For default every new client connection is automatically selected to DB 0.
+New connections always use DB 0.

 @return

 @status-reply